 The Compensation Committee establishes salaries, incentives, and other forms of compensation for Perficient's directors, executive officers, and key employees, and administers its equity incentive plans and other incentive and benefit plans.
-During 2020, this committee held three meetings and acted by unanimous written consent two times.
+During 2021, this committee held two meetings and acted by unanimous written consent one time.
 Ralph C. Derrickson, David S. Lundeen, and Gary M. Wimberly currently serve on the Compensation Committee.
 Mr. Derrickson serves as Chairman of the Compensation Committee.
-For 2020 and 2021, the Board has affirmatively determined that each of Messrs.
+For 2021 and 2022, the Board has affirmatively determined that each of Messrs.
 Derrickson, Lundeen, and Wimberly qualifies as an independent director as defined by Nasdaq listing standards and as required by SEC regulations.
-Mr. Kackley served as Chairman and a member of this Committee until February 2020 when Mr. Derrickson became Chairman and Mr. Wimberly became a member of the Committee.
-While serving as a member of this Committee, the Board affirmatively determined that Mr. Kackley qualified as an independent director as defined by Nasdaq listing standards and as required by SEC regulations.
 Additional information regarding the Compensation Committee is included in the section titled "Compensation Discussion and Analysis."
 A copy of the current Compensation Committee Charter is available on the Company's website, www.perficient.com.